qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 .. figure:: img/union_with_overlay.png
   :align: center

-  Union operation between a two-features input layer and a single feature overlay layer (left) - resulting features are moved for clarity (right)
+  Union operation between a two-feature input layer 'a' and a single feature overlay layer 'b' (left) - resulting five-feature layer with attributes from both layers (right)

 .. note::
    With an overlay layer, features on the same layer will not split each other.